Kaletapwa Farauta: Biography

+Governor Ahmadu Umaru Fintiri selected her as his running mate under the platform of the People's Democratic Party (PDP) in 2022 for the 2023 general elections.

 Political appointments

 From July to October, 2014, Farauta served as the Executive Chairman, Adamawa State Universal Basic Education Board (ADSUBEB).
 On 28 August 2015 Farauta assumed office as the Adamawa State Commissioner for Education and left office on 17 July 2017.

 Vice-chancellorship

 On the 17 July 2017, she was made the acting vice chancellor of Adamawa State University by the then governor of the state, Senator Muhammad Umaru Jibrilla Bindow.
 She was eventually confirmed as the vice chancellor by Ahmadu Fintiri.

 Deputy Governor

 In 2023, Farauta was elected as the first female deputy governor in the North East of Nigeria.